 Every Autumn we run the Alpha Course - an opportunity to explore the meaning of life in a relaxed setting.
 The course is designed primarily for people who aren't churchgoers, and is open to anyone who would like to attend.
 We don't assume any background knowledge of, or belief in, Christianity - most courses attract a diverse range of guests of different ages and backgrounds, holding many different viewpoints.

 The emphasis is on exploration and discovery in a relaxed informal environment.
-The course lasts for 10 weeks with a break for half term and finishes in December.
+The course lasts for 11 weeks and finishes in December.

 The talks cover topics like: Who is Jesus?, Why did Jesus die?, How can we have faith?, What does the Holy Spirit do?, Does God heal today?, What about the church?